 The population of elderly is rapidly growing worldwide and, subsequently, it is expected that diseases triggered by an aging brain such as CNS diseases, e.g. Parkinson’s disease, will increase dramatically.
 Nearly 13 million people are expected to have developed Parkinson’s disease by 2040, which is more than a two-fold increase since 2015.
 There is hence an increasingly growing need for new effective treatments, which drives both the development rate of drug candidates as well as the willingness to pay.

 Headquartered and founded in Sweden

-IRLAB has been traded on Nasdaq First North Growth Market since February 2017.
+IRLAB’s share (IRLAB A) has been traded on Nasdaq Stockholm Main Market since September 2020, a move from Nasdaq First North Premier Growth Market where the company was listed since February 2017.
 The company was founded in 2013 and is based in Gothenburg, Sweden.